-A sensor network is usually composed of a large number of miniature wireless sensor nodes with ad hoc networking capabilities and may be used as a new espionage tool that threatens our security and privacy.
-Assume that only one robot is available as illustrated in Figure 1.
-Since the robot is equipped with a directional antenna and on-board positional sensors, the robot can detect radio signal strength (RSS) as it travels in the field of radio sources.
-In an unknown network, the robot cannot treat the radio sources as continuous radio beacons due to unknown number of radio sources, signal source anonymity, short transmission durations, and dynamic/intermittent transmission patterns.
+We report our system and algorithm developments that enable a single mobile robot equipped with a directional antenna to simultaneously localize multiple unknown transient radio sources.
+We intend to provide a countermeasure for the potential misuse of the fast-developing sensor network technology.
+A sensor network is usually composed of a large number of miniature wireless sensor nodes with selfconfigurable ad hoc networking capabilities.
+It may be used as a new espionage tool that threatens our security and privacy.
+This paper reports the first step of the study where we assume that there is only one robot available as illustrated in Figure 1.
+Since the robot is equipped with a directional antenna and on-board positional sensors, the robot can detect radio signal strengths (RSS) as it travels in the field of radio sources.
+When the radio sources and communication protocols are unknown, the robot cannot treat the radio sources as continuous radio beacons.
+More specifically,